 The last answer might well be thought to have been prevarication.
-Clearly, there would not have been sufficient time for the applicant to have stood on the stairs, talking to people, in the manner described, and still have caught up with the procession in the sacristy corridor.
+Clearly, there would not have been sufficient time for the applicant to have stood on the

-450 Shortly thereafter, the complainant resiled from some of his earlier answers.
+Shortly thereafter, the complainant resiled from some of his earlier answers.
 He said that the second incident may not have occurred during a procession at all.
 He added, for the first time, that he was not certain that the second incident took place while the choir were processing.

-451 The complainant, in his evidence in-chief, described the second incident as follows:
+The complainant, in his evidence in-chief, described the second incident as follows:

-COMPLAINANT: We were walking there were people walking down that back hallway that goes past the sacristy and I saw him and he pushed himself up against me on a wall and he squeezed my genitalia.
+COMPLAINANT: We were walking ... there were people walking down that back hallway ... that goes past the sacristy and I saw him and he pushed himself up against me on a wall and he squeezed my genitalia.

 MR GIBSON: When you say 'he' who are you referring to?

 COMPLAINANT: George Pell.

 MR GIBSON: And when you say, 'My genitalia' are you able to be more specific?

 COMPLAINANT: My testicles, my penis.